 For a more restful excursion, try the formerly outlying towns of Gràcia and Sarrià.
 Gràcia is home to Gaudí’s first private residential commission, Casa Vicens, and his playful Park Güell above Plaça Lesseps; the tree-lined lower reaches of this bustling neighborhood are filled with houses by Gaudí’s right-hand man, Francesc Berenguer.
 Sarrià is a village long since absorbed by the city, an intimate warren of narrow streets, small shops, and restaurants.
 A bit removed from the village itself are the Monestir de Pedralbes, with its superb Gothic cloister, Gaudí’s Torre Bellesguard, and his Col·legi de les Teresianes (a convent school, not open to the public).

 Art in Montjuïc

-Montjuïc is the site of the Museu Nacional d’Art de Catalunya; the nearby Fundació Miró features Catalan artist Joan Miró’s colorful paintings and textiles, and a stellar Calder mobile.
+Montjuïc is home to the Museu Nacional d’Art de Catalunya; the nearby Fundació Miró features Catalan artist Joan Miró’s colorful paintings and textiles and a stellar Calder mobile.
 Down the stairs toward Plaça d'Espanya are the Mies van der Rohe Barcelona Pavilion and the restored Casaramona textile mill, now the CaixaForum cultural center and gallery.